-If you had told me a few years ago, back when I weighed over 400 pounds and was staring down the barrel of bariatric surgery, that I would one day write a blog post about “grief” and food, I probably would have laughed.
-Or cried.
-Or, more likely, gone and found a sleeve of cookies to take the edge off.
+If you had told me a few years ago, when I weighed over 400 pounds and was seriously considering bariatric surgery, that I’d someday be writing about grief and food, I probably would have rolled my eyes.
+Or burst into tears.
+Or, if I’m being honest, eaten a sleeve of cookies to numb whatever this conversation was trying to stir up.

 But here we are.

-When people find out I’ve lost over 200 pounds and kept it off with a low-carb, ketogenic lifestyle, they almost always ask the same thing: “Amy, what foods do you miss the most?”
+When people find out I’ve lost over 200 pounds and kept it off with a low-carb, ketogenic lifestyle, they almost always say the same thing: “I could never give up my [cookies/bread/rice/pasta],” or “Amy, don’t you miss [fill-in-the-blank]?”

 No, what I actually miss, and what I had to grieve, was something very different: I miss being able to eat with total, reckless abandon.
-I miss the ability to just not pay attention.
+I miss not paying attention.
 And that has absolutely nothing to do with food, diets, macros or nutrition, and everything to do with stuffing myself.

 “Using” Food vs. Eating Food

-Food grief is the quiet, heavy realization that happens when you finally see your relationship with food for what it actually is,
+Food grief is the quiet, heavy realization that happens when you finally see your relationship with food for what it is.

 For fifty years, I used food as a magical salve for every problem…to mop up my tears, to celebrate my joys.
 I used it to fill every empty, aching space in my heart that needed filling.
 Food was my comfort, my constant companion, and the most reliable dopamine hit.